Berea-College-CSC-226/p01-final-project-fairooz-rafael/README.md

 ```
     UPC barcodes Homework 9
-    It's in your genes Homework 8
+    It's in your genes Homework 8 (didn't use code, just logic)
+    Oh the places that you will go Homework 7
 ```

 ---